haolink/NepSizeMod/README.md

 - **NepSizeYuushaNeptune**: And now we have Super Neptunia RPG (Yuusha Neptune in Japan) - this one uses a very old version of Unity so it is compiled using .NET 3.5 standards.
 The default webserver port is 7878.

 # Compilation instruction
 All these tools can be built using normal dotnet console client or using VS 2022.
-The UI tool has some dependencies to WebView2 but NuGet should auto resolve those.
+To create the DLL files for the mods, NuGet will have to auto get ILRepack as it will merge libraries into one mod libray.
+This will be queried automatically.

 You will need to supply the BepInEx interop libraries for each project yourself.